Sobolev regularity for the $\overline\partial$-Neumann operator and transverse vector fields: introduction

-If $\Omega$ is strongly pseudoconvex, Kohn obtained the sub-elliptic estimates for the $\bar\partial$-Neumann operator in his foundational works \cite{Kohn63, Kohn64}.
+If $\Omega$ is strongly pseudoconvex, Kohn obtained the sub-elliptic estimates for the $\bar\partial$-Neumann operator $N_q$ in his foundational works \cite{Kohn63, Kohn64}.
 In particular, $N_q$ is exactly regular.
 However, Christ showed that $N_q$ is not globally regular \cite{C96} on the worm domains of Diederich and Fornaess \cite{DF77}, based on Barrett's striking irregularity result of the Bergman projection \cite{B92}.
 Since then, there have been extensive studies to characterize the domains on which the exact regularity of $N_q$ holds.

-On the other hand, Kohn and Nirenberg discovered that $N_q$ is exactly regular if it is compact \cite{KN65}.
-The sufficient condition for $N_q$ to be compact, called Property ($P_q$) defined by Catlin \cite{C84} and the generalization to Property ($\widetilde{P}_q$) by McNeal \cite{M02} both require the existence of a family of functions with Hessian sufficiently large on $\partial\Omega$.
-The interested reader may refer to the survey by Fu-Straube on the matter of compactness \cite{FS01}.
-More recently, in order to find a biholomorphically sufficient condition for the compactness, Yue Zhang was led to define the variants of the Property ($P_q$) and the Property ($\widetilde{P}_q$), called the Property ($P^{\#}_q$) and the Property ($\widetilde{P}^{\#}_q$) in \cite{YZ2021}.
-Moreover, Yue Zhang showed that if the domain satisfies the Property ($P^{\#}_q$) or the Property ($\widetilde{P}^{\#}_q$), then $N_q$ is compact \cite{YZ2021}.
+On the other hand, Kohn and Nirenberg discovered that $N_q$ is exactly regular if it is compact on $L^2_{(0, q)}(\Omega)$ \cite{KN65}.
+The sufficient conditions for $N_q$ to be compact include property ($P_q$) defined by Catlin \cite{C84} and the generalization called property ($\widetilde{P}_q$) by McNeal \cite{M02}, where both conditions require the existence of a family of functions with Hessian sufficiently large on $\partial\Omega$.
+For the later progress on compactness of $N_q$, the interested reader may refer to the survey by Fu-Straube \cite{FS01}.
+More recently, in order to find a sufficient condition for the compactness that is invariant under biholomorphisms, Yue Zhang was led to define the variant of property ($\widetilde{P}$), called property ($\widetilde{P}^{\#}$) in \cite{YZ2021}.
+Moreover, Yue Zhang showed that if the domain satisfies property ($\widetilde{P}^{\#}_q$), then $N_q$ is compact \cite{YZ2021}.